A Definition of Non-Stationary Bandits: A Formal Definition of Non-Stationary Bandits

-In other words, in a stationary bandit, the distribution of a sequence of rewards associated with distinct timesteps and a particular action sequence depends only on the action sequence but not the timesteps; in a non-stationary bandit, the distribution could be dependent on the timesteps.
-We use $a_1, a_2, ... , a_{|\actions|}$ to denote the actions in $\actions$.
-In a stationary bandit, we refer to the distribution of $(R_{1, a_1}, R_{2, a_2}, ... , R_{|\actions|, a_{|\actions|}})$ as the \emph{reward distribution} associated with the bandit.
+In other words, in a stationary bandit, the distribution of a sequence of rewards associated with distinct timesteps and a particular action sequence depends on only the action sequence but not the timesteps; in a non-stationary bandit, the distribution can depend on the timesteps.

-Notably, our definitions do not depend on a notion of mean reward, and thus resolves the ambiguity arises in classifying Example~\ref{example:easily}.
-To see why, observe that in Example~\ref{example:easily}, the rewards associated with different actions are independent; for all $a \in \actions$, the rewards $\{R_{t,a}\}_{t = 1}^{+\infty}$ are i.i.d. according to Bernoulli($\E[\theta_{1,a}]$).
-Therefore, the distribution of the sequences of rewards $\{R_{t_k, a_k}\}_{k=1}^T$ is the joint distribution of independent Bernoulli random variables with means $\E[\theta_{1, a_1}], \E[\theta_{1, a_2}], ... , \E[\theta_{1, a_T}]$, which does not depend on the timesteps $\{t_k\}_{k = 1}^T$.
-The bandit then satisfies the condition described in Definition~\ref{definition:stationary}, and is thus classified as a stationary bandit.
+Notably, our definitions do not depend on a notion of reward distribution, and thus they resolve the ambiguity that arises in classifying bandits.
+For example, observe that in Example~\ref{example:easily}, the distribution of the sequence of rewards $\{R_{t_k, a_k}\}_{k \in [T]}$ is the joint distribution of independent Bernoulli random variables, each with mean $0.8$ if $a_k = 1$ and $0.5$ if $a_k = 2$.
+In Example~\ref{example:easily_g} the sequence of rewards $\{R_{t_k, a_k}\}_{k \in [T]}$ is the joint distribution of independent Gaussian random variables, each with mean $0.8$ if $a_k = 1$ and $0.5$ if $a_k = 2$, and variance $1$.
+These distributions do not depend on the timesteps $\{t_k\}_{k \in [T]}$.
+Thus, by Definition~\ref{definition:nonstationary}, Examples~\ref{example:easily} and~\ref{example:easily_g} are unambiguously identified as stationary.